Supply chain strategic planning and modeling for decision-support

 Here you would need to review the simplifications of reality you’ve made for the model.
 Then in the analysis you should consider supply chain risks, flexibility, and so on.
 Because of the need for managerial expertise these supply chain models are called decision-supporting, not decision-providing.

-Strategic planning and supply chain modeling – key takeaways
+Supply chain planning and modeling – key takeaways

 With their differences and unique traits, strategic, tactical, and operational planning are of utmost importance for successful supply chain management.
-However, when it comes to the strategic level, the companies should be thorough and ensure their decisions are based on data, not on a gut feeling.
+However, when it comes to the strategic and tactical levels, the companies should be especially thorough and ensure their decisions are based on data, not on a gut feeling.

-Supply chain modeling is widely used in the industry for all levels of planning, particularly strategic planning.
+Supply chain modeling is widely used in the industry for all levels of planning, particularly strategic and tactical.
 It gives companies room for testing their hypotheses and supply chain-related changes as well as solid data to support business decisions.

 Delve into supply chain optimization and simulation – two of the most applied technologies to develop network design strategies and solve complex supply chain problems.
 Read our white paper to find out more about these tools.